PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v2.0.8 (2021-11-22)
+* When starting a new save file, try to guess whether the player prefers light or dark mode based on system settings and automatically turn dark mode on/off accordingly.

 ### v2.0.7 (2021-11-20)
 * Refactor and optimize code for rendering Opal and Ultimate balls and use HSL color space for them.